Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability exists in the Ognl.getValue API functionality where the OGNL engine parses and evaluates provided expressions with extensive capabilities, including accessing and invoking related methods.
+The vulnerability occurs in the Ognl.getValue API implementation where the OGNL engine parses and evaluates provided expressions with extensive capabilities.
 While OgnlRuntime implements a blocklist to restrict dangerous classes and methods like java.lang.Runtime, these restrictions are not comprehensive.
-The vulnerability has received a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H (NVD Database).
+The vulnerability has received a CVSS v3.1 base score of 8.8 (HIGH) with the vector string CVSS:3.1/AV:N/AC:L/PR:N/UI:R/S:U/C:H/I:H/A:H, indicating its severe nature (NVD Database).

 As the project is retired, no official fix will be released.
-Users are recommended to either find an alternative solution or restrict access to the instance to trusted users only.
-This vulnerability specifically affects products that are no longer supported by the maintainer (NVD Database).
+Users are strongly recommended to either find an alternative solution or restrict access to the instance to trusted users only.
+The maintainers have explicitly stated they do not plan to release a version that fixes this issue (NVD Database).

 Source: This report was generated using AI